DeathNet123/VRED_REPO/Assembly.md

 ### System calls
 System calls (on amd64) are triggered by:
 -  Set rax to the system call number
--  Store arguments in rdi, rsi, rdx, rcx, r8, r9
+-  Store arguments in rdi, rsi, rdx, r10, r8, r9
 -  Call the `syscall` instruction
 The following assembly code that uses the `read` system call to read from the standard input (file descriptor 0) into a buffer in memory.